 The SAMPLE RATE window offers a choice of button-selected sample

 rates.
-You can also select any sample rate by entering the desired
+You can also define your own sample rate by entering the desired

-rate (in seconds) in the edit field and clicking the 'Use
+rate (in seconds) in the edit field and then clicking the 'Use

 other interval' button.